stuartellis/stuartellis-site-hugo/content/articles/dotnet-crossplatform.md

 The .NET Core implementation itself consists of the *CoreCLR*, which is the runtime for .NET Core, and *CoreFX*, the standard libraries for .NET Core.
 Many other libraries and tools are shared between .NET Core and other implementations.
-In future all .NET implementations should follow the [.NET Platform Standard](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/standard-platform.md) to ensure that they remain interoperable.
+In future all .NET implementations will follow the [.NET Platform Standard](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/standard-platform.md) to ensure that they remain interoperable.